samforwill/nlp-campaign-messaging/README.md

 </details>

+You can check for yourself to see if you agree with the topic categories by looking at the top 50 tweets associated with each category in the graph below.
-## Click Below to Chris Deluzio's Top 50 Tweets in Each Category
+### Click Below to Chris Deluzio's Top 50 Tweets in Each Category

 [![Deluzio Topics](images/Deluzio_Topics.png)](https://samforwill.w3spaces.com/bokeh/deluzio_topics.html)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Topic Comparisons Between Candidates

+So now that I have a general sense of the most prominent topics each candidate was tweeting about, it's time to compare each to get a sense of how frequently each candidate tweeted on a certain topic.
+To do this, I searched through the corpus of each candidate's collection of tweets for a specific word and semantically similar words.
+Instead of just guessing words on a topic, I mathematized it by using my GloVe model to determine the most semantically similar words as they're used on Twitter, by using cosine similarity.
+Since each word is represented by a vector, similar words will be close in angle.
+Process below

+### Cosine Similarity -- Semantically Similar Words on Twitter

-cosine-similar term search process and iteratively creating the dataframe [![Candidate Comparisons](images/Candidate_Comparisons.png)](https://samforwill.w3spaces.com/bokeh/candidate_comparisons.html)
+cosine-similar term search process and iteratively creating the dataframe\
+[![Candidate Comparisons](images/Candidate_Comparisons.png)](https://samforwill.w3spaces.com/bokeh/candidate_comparisons.html)